 Goals from Francisco Portillo, Saviola, Roque Santa Cruz and Isco ensured the Andalucian club took all three points away from the clash after taking an early lead.

-Los Boquerones rose to fourth in La Liga as of Saturday, on 22 points after 13 matches, and the Argentine said that it could not have gone much better for the hosts.
+Los Boquerones rose to fourth in La Liga as of Saturday, on 22 points after 13 matches, and the Argentine admitted that it could not have gone much better for the hosts.

 The ex-Barcelona forward, when quizzed whether the Champions League contenders are back on track, added: "The team played a great game today.
 We hit a high level today, as we showed at the beginning of the league season, and we hope to continue that way."

-Saviola joined on the final day of the Spanish transfer window from Benfica, and he believes that the move has refueled his hunger to succeed.
+Saviola joined on the final day of the Spanish transfer window from Benfica, and he believes that the move has refuelled his hunger to succeed.